CHIRAG4011/nikitarasoiiandbake/replit.md

 - **Environment Configuration**: Development vs production settings via environment variables
 - **Debug Mode**: Flask debug mode for development with hot reloading
 - **Logging**: Python logging module for application monitoring and debugging

+## Recent Changes (August 2025)

+### Complete Rebranding and Currency Conversion
+- **Business Name**: Changed from "Sweet Crumbs Bakery" to "NIKITA RASOI & BAKES" across all templates, JavaScript files, and email content
+- **Currency Conversion**: Full conversion from USD ($) to Indian Rupee (₹) throughout the application
+- **Product Pricing**: Updated all product prices to appropriate INR values (multiplied by ~10x for realistic Indian pricing)
+- **Delivery Fees**: Updated from $5.00 to ₹50.00, free delivery threshold changed from $50 to ₹500
+- **Tax Rates**: Updated from 8.5% US tax to 18% Indian GST rate
+- **Admin Email**: Changed from admin@sweetcrumbsbakery.com to admin@nikitarasoi.com
+- **JavaScript Localization**: Updated currency formatting to use en-IN locale with INR currency
+- **Template Fixes**: Fixed analytics template slicing and undefined variable errors